ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/content-as-data/data-client.md

 ## Content

-To get every page back in one array, simple call `getContent`
+To get every page back in one array, simple call `getContent`:

 ```js
 // get turn the entire set of pages as an array